 - Someone noted that the “shoulders of giants” quote in the original cover image for my Facebook note might have been a swipe at Robert Hooke who was short and hunchbacked.
 So I replaced it with a portrait of Newton.
 But perhaps it really was a “brilliant attack on scientific egotism” as more commonly believed?

 - (*) Lesson #3 (“We build too many walls and not enough bridges”) in the “five lessons of life” is apparently a misattribution — so here’s my substitution: Don’t trust Business Insider or Donald Trump on this question.

 - As an apocalyptic Christian, Newton appears to have believed that the start of the “Millennial Kingdom” would come in 2016…or 2060 (or various other dates depending on when you start counting) and bring “divinely inspired peace.”
 The jury is still out on that, but I’ll try to update this post again next year with my findings…

 - And what’s the real story with Newton and the apple?
 I’m not sure, but as Karl Popper once said: “History is affected by discoveries we will make in the future.”

 Note Wir haben hier leider keinen Esel der Gold kackt im Keller.
-If you enjoyed this content, please consider sharing it on social media and like my Facebook page.
-You can also preorder my eBook (releasing January 20, 2016) on Amazon.
+If you enjoyed this post, please consider sharing it on social media and like my Facebook page.
+You might also like my eBook...